MarcoYou/MarcoYou.github.io/_posts/2021-03-05-Monetary-Policy-During-Crisis.md

 [Source](https://fred.stlouisfed.org/series/MORTGAGE30US#0)

 Now we understand what kind of debt that FED targets and why it is important.
-We can proceed to discuss the 4 tools that I mentionned at the beginning of this section.
+We can proceed to discuss the 3 tools that I mentionned at the beginning of this section.

 Let me list them first.

 1. Controling the Benchmark Interest Rates
-2. Quantitative Easing with Federal Bonds
+2. Quantitative Easing
+  - QE with Federal Bonds
-3. Quantitative Easing with Corporate Bonds
+  - QE with Corporate Bonds
-4. Alternative Long-Term Yield Direct Intervention:
+3. Alternative Long-Term Yield Direct Intervention:
   - Yield Curve Control (YCC)
   - Operation Twist